Buses in London: Transition to zero emission bus fleet

 Since the early 1990s, efforts have been underway to reduce the emissions of the bus fleet.
 Early work involved replacing older buses like the AEC Routemaster and fitting particulate filters to exhausts.

-In the 2000s, hybrid and hydrogen fuel cell buses were trialed - and the first hybrid buses entered service in 2006.
+In the 2000s, hybrid and hydrogen fuel cell buses were trialled – and the first hybrid buses entered service in 2006.
 It was originally intended that every bus introduced into service after 2012 would be a hybrid, but this requirement was later dropped.

 Battery electric buses first entered service in 2014, and double decker hydrogen fuel buses were introduced in 2021.
-London now has the 2nd largest bus fleet in Europe with over 800 battery electric and hydrogen fuel cell buses in service.
+London now has the second largest zero-emission bus fleet in Europe with over 2,000 battery electric and hydrogen fuel cell buses in service.
 In 2021, it was announced that all buses in the fleet meet or exceed Euro VI emission standards, following the phasing out of older buses, the retrofitting of diesel vehicles and the introduction of new hybrid & electric buses.

 The Mayor of London is currently aiming for a zero emission bus fleet by 2037.
-From the autumn of 2020, all new single deck buses entering the fleet are either electric or hydrogen zero emission buses.
+From 2021, all new buses entering the fleet are either electric or hydrogen zero emission buses.
+In June 2025, TfL announced that over 2,000 zero emission buses were in service, with 107 zero emission bus routes.

 Operation

 Local buses

 Most local buses within London form a network managed by London Buses, an arm of Transport for London.
 Services are operated by private sector companies under contract to London Buses.
 With the introduction of the London congestion charge in central London and because at peak times the Underground is operating at maximum capacity, many bus service improvements have been undertaken, and central bus services are currently enjoying something of a resurgence.

 Although the rear-entrance double-deck AEC Routemaster is the archetypal London bus, they were withdrawn in the early 2000s owing to their age, their inability to comply with disability legislation or accept wheelchairs or pushchairs, and their requirement for a two-person crew.

 All other local bus services are now operated by modern low-floor buses, which may be single-deck or double-deck.
 Most buses operating in London have two sets of doors, and passengers board the bus using the front door and alight using the rear door, whilst some buses on less busy routes have only one door.
 Since 2006, all buses are low-floor and accessible, accepting passengers in wheelchairs and other mobility impaired passengers.

 Following the privatisation of London bus services in the 1990s, the operating contracts for local buses in London are subject to a system of competitive tender.
 A wide range of companies now operate bus routes across London.
-Many services have been contracted out to leading transport groups such as Abellio, Arriva, ComfortDelGro, Go-Ahead Group, RATP Group, Stagecoach and Transit Systems.
-Connex, FirstGroup, National Express and Transdev previously operated services in London.
+Many services have been contracted out to leading transport groups such as Arriva, ComfortDelGro, FirstGroup, Go-Ahead Group, Stagecoach and Transport UK Group.
+Abellio, Transit Systems.
+Connex, National Express, RATP Group and Transdev previously operated services in London.